-Adriana DismanStudio Resident: Gathering in a Time of Plague, November 2020 to April 2021
+Adriana DismanStudio Resident: Gathering in a Time of Plague, 2020/21

 “ The love of my life is performance art.
 In the current context in which we are not able to witness the work of others, my own practice has shrivelled.
 It has no physical or mental space.
 It needs the nourishment and accountability to more creatures, to discover how it is now and what serves it.
 Through the support of this residency, I intent to cultivate a nourishing studio culture that mobilises potential exchange between artists to re-energise my commitment to my own practice.
 I am not looking for a simple physical space from which to transplant an already known practice, I’m looking for sparring partners who will challenge and push me with love and become part of the space that will form the practice.
 I dream that in this way, I might find some delicious edges from which to push off and kick out into a new ocean.
 Performance is vast.”